How much should I save for retirement? It’s a question being asked by every generation, but it’s not generally an easy formula to calculate.

 Once you’re retired, you can make your assets last several more years if you draw on money from taxable accounts first and let your tax-advantaged accounts compound for as long as possible.

-At age 70 ½, you’re required to begin taking minimum distributions from your retirement account.
+At age 70 and a half, you’re required to begin taking minimum distributions from your retirement account.
 But even that money can grow if you don’t use all of it for living expenses.
 By investing a portion or all of your yearly distribution, you may continue to increase the life of your retirement nest egg.
-You may also need to supplement your retirement savings with part-time work.
+You might also need to supplement your retirement savings with part-time work.

 By focusing on cutting expenses and diverting your funds to retirement savings now, you’re taking the most important steps to creating a solid financial future.